pickyourtrail_logo

 Bahnhofstrasse - Shopping & Dining in Zermatt’s Car-Free Village

-Bahnhofstrasse is a one lined wide street for premier shopping.
-This bustling 1.4 km street is lined with traditional luxury boutiques, watch shops, sporting goods stores, restaurants and hotels.
-The street is a car-free pedestrian zone and is renowned worldwide as one of the most exclusive and modern retail avenues.
+Bahnhofstrasse is a car-free pedestrian zone and a one lined wide street for premier shopping.
+This street is lined with traditional chalets, traditional luxury boutiques, watch shops, sporting goods stores, restaurants and hotels.

 Matterhorn Museum - Discover Zermatt’s Mountaineering History

-The Matterhorn Museum in Zermatt, also known as Zermatlantis, offers a fascinating glimpse into the history, culture, and mountaineering heritage of the region.
+The Matterhorn Museum in Zermatt - Zermatlantis, offers a fascinating glimpse into the history, culture, and mountaineering heritage of the region.
 Located in the village center, this museum is built underground to resemble a sunken village.
 It is the best indoor place to visit to learn about the tragic first ascent of the Matterhorn in 1865.

 Hinterdorf (The Old Village)